warrengb/BlazorTSInterop/README.md

 <ul>
 <b>Summary</b><br>
-Section Part 3 reviews debugging and debugger attachement workaraounds.<br>
+Section Part 3 reviews debugging and debugger attachment workarounds.<br>
 It is recommended to do a debug code walkthrough to see the interop in action.
 </ul>